Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 **Authentication required for this endpoint**

 This endpoint is used to get all users registered to the app / users in the database.
-Its very simple and doesnt require and data passed to it (except auth).
+Its very simple and doesn't require and data passed to it (except auth).

 **Request Schema:**